Run4Troops asking community to 'Run Free' after race cancellation

 “We’ve been saying that we’ve been saddened by this, but actually that’s quite an understatement,” Hodge said in the video.
 “At this point, we’re grieving a bit.
 We’re actually grieving, because we’re realizing that we’re not going to be greeting all those familiar faces at packet pickup.”

-However, Hodge's message asked the community to still "Run Free" on June 27 at their own distance and pace to support the men and women in uniform while still maintaining social distancing.
+However, Hodge’s message asked community members to still “Run Free” on June 27 at their own distance and pace to support the men and women in uniform while still maintaining social distancing.

 T-shirts saying “Run Free” and other apparel can be purchased at the Run4Troops website, and Hodge said the money from apparel sales will still help support troops.